 Daniel’s Perspective:

-- I will strive to maintain a calm and composed demeanor during disagreements and actively seek common ground with my colleagues to resolve conflicts amicably.
+- I will strive to maintain a calm and composed behaviour during disagreements and actively seek common ground with my colleagues to resolve conflicts amicably.

 - I will refrain from interrupting my colleagues and ask clarifying questions to ensure I fully grasp their viewpoints before responding.